Cumulocity-IoT/cumulocity-freezer-solution-example/README.md

+# !!!
+Archived!!!
+This repository is no longer relevant!

 # Cumulocity Solution Example: Freezer Monitoring

 This repository contains all code snippets and examples shown during the webseries.
 For all additional material (e.g. the slides) please check the recordings.
 All material is attached there.